Privacy Notice - GDPR

 Re; General Data Protection Regulations (GDPR)

-The 25th May 2018 marks the enforcement of the General Data Protection Regulation (GDPR).
-The GDPR will replace the Data Protection Act 1998 and is designed to strengthen the safety and security of all data held within an organisation, and make sure processing and storage procedures are consistent.
+The 25th May 2018 marked the enforcement of the General Data Protection Regulation (GDPR).
+The GDPR replaced the Data Protection Act 1998 and is designed to strengthen the safety and security of all data held within an organisation, and make sure processing and storage procedures are consistent.

 First and foremost, it is important that you understand your rights under the GDPR; you have the right to:

 - Be informed about how we use your personal data.

 - Request access to the personal data that the school holds.

 - Request that your personal data is amended if it is inaccurate or incomplete.

 - Request that your personal data is erased where there is no compelling reason for its continued processing.

 - Request that the processing of your data is restricted.